 - Continue by forming the Knödel into round tight balls.
 Be sure that it is tight or the Knödel might fall apart while cooking.
 You can shape them to the size of a large fist or smaller.

 - The water in the pot should be boiling now.
 Take the heat down to medium and let it cook slowly.
 Now with a slotted spoon drop the Knödel carefully into the water one by one.
 If the water is bubbling too much, it might open up the Knödels and we don't want that!
 Let it cook for 5-10 minutes till the Knödels swim on top of the water.
 Take them out and leave them to drain on a paper towel.
 Keep aside.

-- Open up your fermentation pot and close your nose, because it's going to stink heavily! ^.^ Take out the 2 stone halfs and remove any Sauerkraut on it.
+- Open up your fermentation pot and close your nose, because it's going to stink heavily! ^.^ Take out the 2 stone halfs and remove any Ssuerkraut on it.
 Rinse the stones well and keep them aside.

-- Grab a cooking pot and remove the Sauerkraut which you are going to cook now.
-Before closing back the fermentation pot, place back in the 2 stone half's so that they press down the remaining Sauerkraut inside.
+- Grab a cooking pot and remove the sauerkraut which you are going to cook now.
+Before closing back the fermentation pot, place back in the 2 stone half's so that they press down the remaining sauerkraut inside.

-- Keep your Cooking pot with the Sauerkraut on low heat and add in one by one on top of the Sauerkraut the sliced Onion, Bay leaves, Pepper balls, Cumin seeds, Juniper balls, Water and Beer.
-Don't add any Salt, the Sauerkraut is salted enough!
+- Keep your cooking pot with the sauerkraut on low heat and add in one by one on top of the sauerkraut the sliced onion, bay leaves, pepper balls, cumin seeds, Juniper balls, water and Beer.
+Don't add any salt, the sauerkraut is salted enough!